jprante/elasticsearch-jdbc/README.md

 ```
 after this, you can select incremental data from table.

-There is a problem here, the first time you run the script, it can't select any data from table, it have two solutions here:
-* in another script, do full-import, later you can use the incremental script to select incremental data
-* define a statefile.json file before the first time you run the incremental script, set the lastexecutionstart to 0, so that you can select all the data from table.

 ## Stored procedures or callable statements

 Stored procedures can also be used for fetchng data, like this example fo MySQL illustrates.